nab138/NetworkTables-CSharp/README.md

 # NetworkTables-CSharp

 A bare-bones implementation of NT4 (4.0) for C#.
 Designed for unity but does not rely on it.
-You will have to strip out the occasional `Debug.Log` if you'd like to use it outside of unity.

 > Disclaimer: This package has not been thourogly tested, and may have issues.
 This package may or may not be updated and supported in the future.